Fauzia-khan/A-Process-for-Scenario-Prioritization-and-Selection-in-Simulation-Based-Safety-Testing-of-ADS/README.md

 6. **Table 1** shows an example worksheet template that could be used to list ODD conditions.

-7. **Table 2** shows the calculated scores for each scenario element (Driving maneuvers, Weather, and Lightning).
+7. **Table 2** shows the complete table containing scores for additional scenario elements, such as (Driving maneuvers, Weather, and Lightning).

 8. **Table 3** shows the ODD for the ego vehicle.

 9. **Table 4** shows the excluded scenarios and the reason for exclusion.

-10. **Table 5** shows the formulated groups and the corresponding key terms.
+10. **Table 5** shows the formulated groups and their corresponding key terms and the distribution of the scenarios over groups

 11. **Table 6** shows the distribution of the scenarios in the formulated groups.